 The Case Seahorse is a classic knife that I bet plenty of people reading this have seen before.
 When looking for this knife it is important to realize that the difference in handles can have a big impact on the overall cost.
 I don’t care about having a specialized handle material personally, especially for something I am actually going to use and not just put up on a shelf to collect or give as a gift.

 The blades are all stainless steel.
 With the 3 blade versatility offered by the Seahorse, it is a knife that many carry every day, not just for whittling.
 The handle is burnt bone.
-Case has good resell value with collectors if they are in decent condition at the time of sale so if you decide it is not for you, someone else will probably buy it or trade you out of it.
+The case has good resell value with collectors if they are in decent condition at the time of sale so if you decide it is not for you, someone else will probably buy it or trade you out of it.

 Old Timer used to be a go-to brand in the past.
 I am not sure exactly how the newer ones hold up over time but I could not help adding this knife into the post as a budget whittling option from a brand that I used to like but have not had any experience within more modern times.